Week 1

 Week 2

-Puppies are still completely deaf and blind this entire week as well so all the things from week 1 apply here as well.
-Eyes are still shut tight and ears are clearly still undeveloped.
+Puppies are still completely deaf this entire week so pups cannot hear what is going on.
+Eyes are beginning to open around days 10-14 which is a super cute thing to watch as they are able to army crawl at warp speed toward mama.
 A good breeder has been in the box with mom and pups at least twice everyday to handle them and provide the ENS therapy that is crucial in having a positive impact on a puppy’s future behavior, health, learning ability and to also help them be less reactive as adults.

 All these small details during these early days really do make a difference and a good breeder understands this.
 This is another reason why choosing a knowledgeable breeder for your pup is so important.
 This video is when pups are 10 days old.